efreethy/technical-docs/service-tokens.md

 ### **Making things easy for our consumers**

 We will want to abstract away the whole process of obtaining a service token from our library  consumers.
-We can wrap the whole token fetching process in a shared method `get_service_token()`, and expose that through a common library like `rival-authentication`.
-Any rival process with an AWS context can import this function to obtain a service token.
+We can wrap the whole token fetching process in a shared method `get_service_token()`, and expose that through a common library like `[company]-authentication`.
+Any [company] process with an AWS context can import this function to obtain a service token.

 ### **Scoping things down**